 On the instructor side, all you need is a few free or low-cost online tools:

-- Content creation tools.
-You can use many different tools to create your course content, including a webcam for video lectures, screenshare software for presentations and tutorials, and pdf software for text-based materials.
+- Content creation tools - You can use many different tools to create a course content, including a webcam for video lectures, screen share software for presentations and tutorials, and pdf software for text-based materials.
 The advantage is that you can choose the best tool for each piece of content, rather than having to make all content fit into the same delivery format.